judepayne/fuzzy-match/README.md

  Please see the `fuzzy-match` function in the `fuzzy-match.core` namespace.

-> How could we make the fuzzy-matching function richer?
+> How could we make the fuzzy-matching function richer & more versatile?
 >  - synonyms
 >  - what else?

+>  - Java bindings?

  ## License